IMMUTE-MEDIATED DISORDERS AND AUTOIMMUNE DISEASES

 Objective Objectives/Desired Results:

-The general purpose of the course is to introduce students to the basic knowledge of autoimmune diseases and to enable them to plan, analyze and write assessments
+The general aim of the course is to introduce students to the basic knowledge of autoimmune diseases and to enable them to plan, analyze and write papers.
+Furthermore, the course seeks to provide students with the basic elements for applied knowledge of clinical immunology and autoimmune diseases.
+The specific objectives of the course are specified in the following intended learning outcomes:

-• write assignments individually or in collaboration with other members (students, small groups)
+• write papers individually or in collaboration with other members• use literature search tools

-• have the resources to pursue a future career in specialties that include basic and applied clinical immunology and translational autoimmunity
+• have the skills to pursue a future career in specialties that include basic and applied knowledge of clinical immunology

-• organize the way of thinking for the understanding of the immune system and immunopathology
+• organize the way of thinking for the understanding of the immune system and immune-induced and autoimmune diseases

-• collaborate with his fellow students to produce research work
+• collaborate with fellow students to produce research work

 Course URL :www.autoimmunerheumatology.com

-5. Genetic, Epigenetic and Environmental Mechanisms of Induction of Autoimmunity
+8. Genetic, Epigenetic and Environmental Mechanisms of Autoimmunity Induction

-9. Non-organ autoimmune diseases / Pathogenesis, Clinical practice – Therapeutic Options
+12. Non-organic autoimmune diseases / Pathogenesis, Clinical practice – Therapeutic options

-10. Organ-specific autoimmune diseases / Pathogenesis, Clinical practice – Therapeutic Options
+13. Organ-specific autoimmune diseases / Pathogenesis, Clinical Practice – Therapeutic Options

 Recommended reading: